isomerpages/moe-concordpri/_for-parents/Student Learning Space (SLS).md

 Please refer to <a href="/files/2-Annexes-to-Letter-to-Parents.pdf"><span style="text-decoration:none;color:#1A7BDF"><b>paragraphs 6-9 in Annex A</b></a> of the Student Annexes.

 **Q2 : I have forgotten my username.
 What should I do?**
-The format of your username is a combination of the first 5 characters of your name (as per your birth certificate), the last 4 digits and the letter of your NRIC/FIN/BC.
+	The format of your username is a combination of the first <u>5 characters of your name</u> (as per your birth certificate), the <u>last 4 digits and the letter of your NRIC/FIN/BC.</u>

 **Q3 : My account has been locked.
 What should I do?**
 Your account will be locked after 6 consecutive attempts to log in with an incorrect password.